 Year Target Actual

-2011 40 35

-2012 40 32

-2013 40 51

 2014 40 N/A

-2015 40 35
+2015 40 35.0

 2016 40 37.4

+2017 40 51.0

+2018 40

+2019 40

 Additional Information: This measure provides information on monitoring events with States.
 No data is provided for 2014 because there were no monitoring events for the program that year.
-The Department monitored 6 States in 2015 and 6 States in 2016.
+In 2017, the Department revised its monitoring instruments and procedures to align them with changes to the program from the Every Student Succeeds Act.
+The Department piloted the new instrument and procedures with one State in 2017 and will continue the pilot throughout 2018.

-The Department released a report in February 2015 from a national study of implementation of the Education for Homeless Children and Youths program.
-The study examined State and local program administration and use of funds, efforts to collect data on homeless students, policies to remove barriers faced by homeless students, and coordination of services to homeless students.
+The Department released a report in February 2015 from a national study of implementation of the Education for Homeless Children and Youths program.1 The study examined State and local program administration and use of funds, efforts to collect data on homeless students, policies to remove barriers faced by homeless students, and coordination of services to homeless students.
 The study found that transportation, school supplies, and tutoring and supplemental instruction were reported by district liaisons as the largest local program expenditures and that transportation needs and preoccupation with survival needs were most frequently identified as barriers to homeless student enrollment and attendance in school.

-&lt;sup>29 http://www2.ed.gov/rschstat/research/pubs/homeless/state-district-implementation-homeless-children-report.pdf
+1 http://www2.ed.gov/rschstat/research/pubs/homeless/state-district-implementation-homeless-children-report.pdf